3urobeat/steam-comment-service-bot/docs/wiki/setup_guide.md

   You can add more accounts by extending the list ("bot4": ["username4", "password4", "shared_secret"], etc...).

   Make sure to **NOT** forget a comma after each line, **ONLY** the last line **MUST NOT** have a comma! (ignoring this will cause errors!)

+  This was the method of providing login credentials back in the day and is kept for backwards compatiblity.
+  It is not recommended anymore as the chance of making a syntax mistake is way higher and requires more effort to extend for lots of accounts.
 </details>

 &nbsp;